Defence policy

 The aim of national comprehensive defence concept is to deepen the state's cooperation between all institutions, ensure effective public and private partnership mechanism development, increase the public's awareness of how to defend themselves, their families and Latvia as well as to create an self-organization tools in case of crisis.

 In response to the changing security challenges, the Latvian State Protection System should be comprehensive and based on a whole-society and state institution readiness to overcome a crisis situation as well as to remain resilient against external influences.
-The Ministry of Defence therefore calls for the development of a national defence system which includes not only public defence areas or public administration bodies but also representatives of the private sector, companies, non-governmental organisations, citizens and other persons
+The Ministry of Defence therefore calls for the development of a national defence system which includes not only public defence areas or public administration bodies but also representatives of the private sector, companies, non-governmental organisations, citizens and other persons.

 The State Defence Concept